 When the pieces of an early childhood education come together well, they lay the foundation for a successful school career for the child.
 They will be able to enter their later school years confidently and ready to tackle the challenges that lie before them.
 They will have a passion for education, an inquisitive mind and a love of learning.
 Children will also have developed their emotional and social skills that they will carry for the rest of their lives.

-At OWIS, our early childhood teachers remain the foundation for this education.
+At OWIS, our preschool teachers remain the foundation for this education.
 They understand how to immerse students in our material, guiding them to explore and learn about their world in exciting new ways each day.
 They are highly skilled in creating the best learning environment possible.
 They teach children how to problem-solve, critique and analyse.
 They use play-based learning to do this and allow children to develop their own path to find out answers to questions.
-Our students finish their early childhood education ready to succeed in their primary education.
+Our students finish their kindergarten education ready to succeed in their primary education.

 In the early years, our youngest ‘students’ learn mainly through play.
 Individually, and in small groups working together, their integration and confidence become noticeably greater.
 Often children don’t feel that they are ‘studying’, but they are in fact, taking on a huge amount of information and building their skill set.
 This play-based learning helps to build confidence, create intuitive learners and also progresses their fine motor skills.
 Their core skills – those of verbal self-expression and numeracy – develop steadily.